wzbg/read-comfortably/README.md

 read-comfortably will pass the options to [fetchUrl](https://github.com/andris9/fetch) directly.
 See fetchUrl lib to view all available options.

-read-comfortably has eleven additional options:
+read-comfortably has twelve additional options:

 - `urlprocess` which should be a function to check or modify url before passing it to readability.